 Serotonin is a chemical in the brain that is responsible for putting us in a good mood and keeping us calm.
 This chemical can be released in many forms by eating certain foods or engaging in aerobic exercise.
 Gardening is a form of moderate aerobic exercise and can release serotonin!

-Gardening is typically a relaxing activity that can be done at your own leisure.
+Gardening is a relaxing activity that can be done at your leisure.
 This hobby also is known to lower cortisol levels in the body.
 Cortisol is the chemical in the body that is in charge of many things, including controlling blood pressure levels.
-When you control cortisol, you’ll have a better chance of lowering your blood pressure levels naturally.
+When you control cortisol, you’ll have a better chance of naturally lowering your blood pressure levels.

 Lowers Risk of Dementia